|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This southern German recipe for potato salad—which uses broth, vinegar, onions, and mustard for flavoring—is a pleasant change to the one more often made using mayonnaise.
 The warm cooked potatoes are marinated in the beef broth is what adds a distinctive and rich flavor.

 Scrub potatoes.
 Place whole potatoes in a large pan, add cold water to almost cover, bring to a boil, and cook until just tender checking frequently to avoid overcooking, about 20 to 30 minutes.

-Drain the potatoes and rinse with cold water.
-Using a sharp knife peel while they are still warm, the skin will comes away very easily and sometimes can simply gently rub off.
-Use a knife (or a mandolin with care) to slice 1/8-inch thick.
+Drain potatoes and rinse with cold water.
+Using a sharp knife, peel while they are still warm; the skin will come away very easily.

-Place the potatoes in a bowl.
-Pour the broth over the warm potatoes and mix gently.
+Place potatoes in a bowl.
+Pour broth over warm potatoes and mix gently.
 Let sit for 5 minutes.

-Drain any broth not soaked up by the potatoes from the then pour the vinaigrette over and mix gently.
-The potatoes will start to crumble a bit, but that is expected.
-Allow the potatoes to marinate for 20 minutes before serving.
+Drain any broth not soaked up by the potatoes from bowl, then pour vinaigrette over and mix gently.
+Potatoes will start to crumble a bit, but that is expected.
+Allow potatoes to marinate for 20 minutes before serving.
 Serve lukewarm or at room temperature.
 Refrigerate leftovers for the next day when they taste even better.

 - Waxy potatoes hold their shape better, but starchy potatoes soak up more broth and flavor.
 We make the salad using Yukon Gold potatoes, which is in between waxy and starchy.